ska-telescope/developer.skatelescope.org/src/tools/ci-cd/continuous-integration.rst

       memory: ...
       nvidia.com/gpu: "<number of GPUs>"

-* **runtimeClass**: You need to properly set the **runtimeClass** so that the container runtime knows what profile to use to bind GPUs to a pod container
+* **runtimeClass**: You need to properly set the **runtimeClass** so that the container runtime knows what profile to use to bind GPUs to a pod container.

 .. code-block:: bash